KingScooty/creativenightly.com/app/_posts/2015-02-14-Optimising-Typekit-for-mobile-devices.md

 cover_image: article-images/2015-02-09-page_insights.png

+excerpt:
-excerpt: "Here's two pretty interesting things you can do to optimise Typekit for mobile and improve your page insight score"
+  <p>Here's two pretty interesting things you can do to optimise Typekit for mobile and improve your page insight score.</p>
 ---

 [Google Page Insights](https://developers.google.com/speed/pagespeed/insights/) is a really neat tool from Google that grabs a page of your site and reports back statistics on load performance and user experience.
 However, if you're using Typekit, Google Page Insights can be pretty mean &ndash; this is due to Typekit typically loading in as a render blocking script in the head.